Precisely measure rolling oil concentration

 Longer service life

-Longer use of the rolling oil emulsion possible
+Longer use of rolling oil emulsion possible

-Seamless documentation
+Complete documentation

-Automatic data collection for quality evidence
+Automatic data collection for quality verification

-Cleaner rolled stock
+Cleaner rolled material

-Less rework due to optimized process parameters
+Less reworking through optimized process parameters

 The system works with all common rolling oils and emulsions for steel, aluminum, copper, and other metals.
 Over 50 different rolling oil formulations have already been successfully measured.
 New oils can be characterized at any time in the SensoTech laboratory.

-The system offers all common industrial interfaces: 4-20 mA, Profibus, Ethernet, Modbus, Fieldbus, and others.
+The system offers all common industrial interfaces: 4-20 mA, Profibus, Ethernet, Modbus, Fieldbus and others.
 Digital transmission is possible without interference up to 1,000 m.
 Integration into existing systems is straightforward.